If you'd like to hide the navigation links (including the search icon) in the Divi Theme's standard header, here are several options.

-To hide the navigation links (including the search icon) in the Divi Theme's header, you can add the following CSS:
+To hide the navigation links / search icon in the Divi header, you can add the following CSS:

 Related Post: Adding CSS to the Divi Theme

-This is available in Divi Booster under “Deprecated > Divi 2.3 > Hide header links and search”.
-Note that it’s in the “Deprecated” section as it’s now possible to achieve the same effect within Divi itself.
-To do so, you can hide the search icon through the customizer and remove all items from the menu.
+Note that it’s in the “Deprecated” section as it’s now possible to achieve the same effect within Divi itself, as described above.
 But the Divi Booster feature still works and you may wish to use it if you find it more convenient.

 Hi, i used your code: